Fifteen to One: Records

 The maximum end game score of 433 could only be achieved if a player started the end game with all three lives intact and correctly answered all 40 questions.
 The player scored 3 points for retaining their three lives from the first two rounds, 400 points for answering the 40 questions correctly, and 30 points for retaining their three lives from the end game.
 The maximum score was achieved only once by Bill McKaig, a minister from Glasgow, in April 1999 (Series 25).
 The other two contestants in that final, Martin Penny and Alison Shand, were invited back for the next series even though they had not won, a very rare exception to the rule preventing losers from competing on the show again.

 The feat of correctly answering all 40 questions in the final was also achieved by Daphne Fowler in May 2000 (Series 28).
 However, she scored 432, having answered a question incorrectly in round 2 of that episode.
 As with the time Bill McKaig managed his 433 score, the other two contestants in the final, Don Street and Eric Matthews, were allowed to try again.
 The feat of scoring over 400 in the final was achieved on two other occasions, both in Series 32: Michael Penrice achieved a score of 423 on 30 January 2002, having been beaten to the buzzer for one of the questions at the start of the final, before Matti Watton achieved a score of 412, after attempting all 40 questions but incorrectly answering one in the process.
 Watton's score was thus the highest not to win the Finals Board trophy, although he atoned for this by winning the subsequent Grand Final.

 The highest number of people ever to go out of the first round is 11, leaving just 4 contestants for Round 2.
 This happened in September 2000 (Series 29).
-The lowest number is 0, which also happened on a few occasions but was very rare, and even in Grand Finals it was rare despite the much higher standard level of competitors, even though the questions were not thought to be much harder in the Grand Final than in normal heats.
+The lowest number is 0, which also happened on a few occasions but was very rare, and even in Grand Finals it was rare despite the much higher standard level of competitors.

 In Series 32, Matti Watton set the record for the highest score in the final of the Grand Final, of 222 (not including the points for the remaining lives).
 A close second was Nick Terry with 221, set in series 25.
-He also holds the record for the lowest score in a Grand Final, of 52 in series 26 (September 1999).
+He also holds the record for the lowest winning score in a Grand Final, of 52 in series 26 (September 1999).
 This came after the other two finalists, Eddie Collins and Martin Ewers, had lost all three lives.
 Terry won four Grand Final titles; however, he never held a finals board trophy.